Table of Contents

-- The iframe named "frameName2" and "frameName3" displays an empty HTML view named "emptyview"
+- The iframe named "frameName2" and "frameName3" displays an empty page named "emptyview"

-- On click of the "TestIFrame" form button, the selected url is displayed in the selected frame name.
+- Upon clicking the "TestIFrame" form button, the selected URL is displayed in the selected frame.
 The "on click" script added to the "TestIFrame" form is given below:

 openUrl(input.Specify_Url, "iframe", input.Specify_Target);